ortus-boxlang/boxlang-docs/language/structures.md

 ## Checking Contents & Size

-Boxlang also offers some useful methods when dealing with structures:
+BoxLang also offers some useful methods when dealing with structures:

 | Function          | Member Function |
 | ----------------- | --------------- |